Latest on Spring 2021 Summative SBA Testing

-Beginning in the 2014-15 school year, all students in grades 3-8, and 11 will take the new Smarter Balanced Assessment in English Language Arts and Math.
+Since the 2014-15 school year, all students in grades 3-8, and 11 have been taking the new Smarter Balanced Assessment in English Language Arts and Math.
 The Smarter Balanced assessment is a computer-based test that assesses what students know and are able to do.
 Unlike the MSP, it is designed to align with the Common Core State Standards.
 You can find more information about Smarter Balanced from OSPI: http://www.k12.wa.us/assessment/StateTesting/default.aspx and from the Smarter Balanced Assessment Consortium: http://www.smarterbalanced.org/

 This assessment measures English language competencies for student who receive second language learning services funded by the state.
 This test measures reading, writing, speaking, and listening performance in grades 2-12.

 2nd Grade Reading Click here for more information.